aantipov/alexeime/blog/widget-driven-development/index.md

 There are libraries that enable approaching Data Management differently and significantly reduce the complexity of our applications.

-Leveraging those libraries, we can integrate components with data logic essentially converting an application into a set of reusable self-contained widgets.
-It makes the data flows transparent, architecture agile, the code robust and easy to test.
+Leveraging those libraries, we can put data logic under control of components and convert an application into a set of reusable self-contained widgets.
+It makes the data flows transparent, architecture flexible, the code resilient and easy to test.